 He detailed his policy during a speech at the Council on Foreign Relations in New York, on World Environment Day -- and timed it close to the anniversary of President Donald Trump pulling America out of the Paris Climate Accord.

 Climate change is emerging as one of the 2020 election cycle's most pressing issues.
-Last week, in lieu of a climate-centered debate, the 10 candidates who will appear at the ABC News Democratic debate in Houston, participated in back-to-back town halls on CNN devoted to climate change.
+In September, in lieu of a climate-centered debate, the 10 candidates who appeared at the ABC News Democratic debate in Houston, participated in back-to-back town halls on CNN devoted to climate change.

 Notable among the candidates' statements were the frequent mentions of Inslee, who is now running for a third term as governor.
 But it was also an opportunity for the candidates to directly address the issue with voters.